wittend/ka9q-radio-cfg/docs/README.md

     }
 }
 ```
-n the default UI, the schema payload is null.
+In the default UI, the schema payload is null.
 You can wire your own schema on the client side by populating the `schema` field in the Save/Save As requests.

 ## Permissions